amal2nes/student-list/README.md

 ### update-2 Guard Clauses

-If you can bail early from a method, you should consider doing so.
-It is a good technique for handling obvious error conditions in a code path and helps the reader of your code "park" those paths in their head.
-In this update, we will make sure to check whether the user is calling the program with the correct argument count before proceeding.
+If you can exit early from a method, you should consider doing so.
+It's a good technique for handling obvious error conditions in a code path and helps the reader of your code "park" those paths in their head.
+In this update, we verify that the user is calling the program with the correct argument count before proceeding.

 ### update-3 It's all in the Name